Scrubs season 9

 The ninth season of the American comedy television series Scrubs (also known as Scrubs: Med School) premiered on ABC on December 1, 2009, and concluded on March 17, 2010, and consists of 13 episodes.
-This season marked a major change in the series; it takes place at a different location and only three of the seven main characters from the first eight seasons remained as regular main characters.
+This season marked a major change in the series: it takes place at a different location and only three of the seven main characters from the first eight seasons remained as regular main characters.
 The rest of the cast is made up of new recruits, including Lucy, played by Kerry Bishé, who is also the show's new narrator.
 Former star Zach Braff returned for six episodes of the season.

 The new season focuses on students at a med school at the fictional Winston University, rather than interns at a hospital.
 Doctors Perry Cox and Christopher Turk, played by John C. McGinley and Donald Faison respectively, returned as teachers.
 The show's filming location moved from the North Hollywood Medical Center to sets at Culver Studios.
 The series takes place at the new Sacred Heart Hospital, located on the Winston University campus.

 The season takes place over a year after the events of the last episode of the eighth season, "My Finale", which was expected to be the last episode and ended many of the series' long-running storylines.
 However, Bill Lawrence was approached concerning more episodes, and as a result, the show entered its ninth season.

 Review aggregator Metacritic found critical reception to the new format to be "generally positive" and assigned an average score of 64/100, though reviews were varied, with the Chicago Sun Times calling the season "promising", but USA Today dismissing it as a "deal-driven mistake".
 The season nonetheless saw Scrubs receive its lowest-ever ratings, with an average of 3.79 million tuning in, down from 5.61 million the previous season (though the show's overall ranking had improved).

 Zach Braff announced on March 22, 2010, via Facebook that it appeared that Scrubs would not be renewed for a tenth season, and on May 14, 2010, ABC officially cancelled the series.

-On July 10, 2025, ABC revived Scrubs for a tenth season with Braff, Faison, and Chalke returning as series regulars and Lawrence returning as an executive producer.
+On July 10, 2025, ABC revived Scrubs for a revival series with Braff, Faison, and Chalke returning as series regulars and Lawrence returning as an executive producer; the revival would then render the ninth season non-canon, ignoring the demolition of Sacred Heart Hospital in season 9, and picking up with J.D. returning to the hospital years after the eighth season finale.